Eli Crane

-Elijah James Crane (born January 3, 1980) is an American politician and businessman elected as the U.S. representative from Arizona's 2nd congressional district since 2023.
-A member of the Republican Party, Crane served in the United States Navy SEALs and co-founded Bottle Breacher, a company that manufactures bottle openers made of 50-caliber shell casings.
-In the 2022 election, Crane defeated incumbent Democrat Tom O'Halleran.
+Elijah James Crane (born January 3, 1980) is an American politician, businessman, and former United States Navy SEAL serving as the U.S. representative for Arizona's 2nd congressional district since 2023.
+A member of the Republican Party, Crane was first elected to Congress after defeating Democratic incumbent Tom O'Halleran in 2022.

+Before entering politics, Crane served in the United States Navy and co-founded Bottle Breacher, which he sold in 2022.
+The company, which attracted financial support on a 2014 episode of Shark Tank, produced patriotic themed bottle openers made from used bullets.

+Crane won re-election in 2024 against Democratic nominee Jonathan Nez, the former Navajo Nation president.

 Early life and education

 Crane was born in Tucson, Arizona, and raised in Yuma.
 His father worked as a pharmacist.
-Crane graduated from Cibola High School in 1998 and studied sociology at Arizona Western College and the University of Arizona.
-One week after the September 11 attacks, he dropped out of college and enlisted in the United States Navy.
+Crane graduated from Cibola High School in 1998.
+He studied sociology at Arizona Western College and the University of Arizona, but did not graduate.

 Career

-Crane served in the U.S. Navy from 2001 to 2014.
-He graduated from Basic Underwater Demolition/SEAL training BUD/S class 256.
-After SEAL Qualification Training (SQT), he received the NEC 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare Insignia.
-During his career, he was a member of the United States Navy SEALs and was deployed five times.
-After leaving the military, Crane co-founded Bottle Breacher, a company that manufactures bottle openers made of 50-caliber shell casings.
+Crane stated that one week after the September 11 attacks, he dropped out of college and joined the United States Navy.
+He served in the Navy from 2001 to 2014.
+He was a member of the United States Navy SEALs and was deployed five times.
+Three of the five deployments were with the SEALS.

+After leaving the military, Crane co-founded Bottle Breacher, a company that manufactures bottle openers made of bullet casings.
 He and his wife pitched the product on an episode of Shark Tank and received investments from Kevin O'Leary and Mark Cuban.
+Crane sold Bottle Breacher in 2022.